5.A.iv. DEM for Italy

 * Primary reference citation for all data from this source

-The DEM for Italy was derived at NGDC, from a 7.5x10-second DEM developed by the Servizio Geologico Nazionale (SGN) of Italy.
+The DEM for Italy was derived at NGDC (now NCEI), from a 7.5x10-second DEM developed by the Servizio Geologico Nazionale (SGN) of Italy.
 This section summarizes documentation prepared by Row and others (1995, pp. 4-91 through 4-95) for TerrainBase (Row and Hastings, 1994), and is also described by Carrozzo and others (1985).

 The 7.5x10-second DEM developed by SGN was developed for use in gravity terrain corrections.
 Organizations involved with either developing, analyzing, or financing the data set included AGIP (a major petroleum company in Italy), the National Research Council, National Group of Solid Earth Geophysicists (GNGTS), Ministry of Education (MPI), and the University of Lecce.
 Source materials included several topographic map sources cited in Row and others (1995), at scales of 1:25,000 to 1:50,000 for land, plus hydrographic maps at 1:100,000.

 Mean height values were manually extracted from the topographic maps at regular grid intervals.
 The size of the grid was selected to maximize the amount of reliable detail obtainable from the source maps, while keeping the resolution from becoming so fine as to overly burden the developers.
 Grid spacings of 7.5x10 seconds were used for 1:25,000 scale maps, 15x20 seconds for 1:50,000 maps, and 30x40 seconds for the 1:100,000 scale maps.
 A map of sources is presented in Carrozzo and others (1985), and reproduced in Row and others (1995, p.
 4-94).